 On my path to publishing, I enrolled in several book design webinars, and here’s what I learned:

-Non-fiction and Fiction book covers have much different rules for design.
+Non-fiction and fiction book covers have much different rules for design.
 For instance, in non-fiction books it’s all about the typeface and the colors.
 Images are not a primary focus.

 Fiction book covers, however, are driven by images.
 For example, mysteries and detective novels often feature cover designs that are bold, with vector or silhouette images in red and black.
 Romance novels usually have a beautiful woman and/or a hunky (bare-chested?) man on the cover.
 Western fiction often includes a horse and a cabin along with images of the characters.